eka43/2d-graphic-rpg/README.md

 If you want to see the whole code, you should contact Chai and get his permission.<br />

 # How to play
+* Click the 'start' button.
-* A user can move own character by pressing w,a,s,d keys.
+* A user can moves own character by pressing w,a,s,d keys.
 * Click is an attacking.
-* Monster is following a user's character.
+* Monsters is following a user's character.
+* The monster's hp bar will be decreased when a user's character throws a knife.

 # Skills
 Java